unsweetened applesauce

 Something I like adding sometimes is fruit.
 During black raspberry season I made a batch of black raspberry applesauce and it was yuummmmmy.
 I threw peeled and cored apples along with some black raspberries in my crockpot and just slow cooked it for awhile until everything was soft.
 Since I cored and peeled them I was able to use my nutribullet to puree it.
 Don’t put anything too hot in the nutribullet because it will pressurize in the cup and you don’t want anything leaking or exploding out.
 I personally like applesauce when it is milled rather than pureed because I like the traditional applesauce texture vs a smooth texture but the black raspberry applesauce was still delicious.

 I hope you try making some applesauce for yourself this year!
 Even if you don’t can it and just eat it fresh, I know you and your kids will enjoy the process.
 Make sure to try some of it a little warm too because it’s a little different.
-Enjoy!
+Here are a couple more apple recipes for you to try.

 applesauce, apples